WilhelmOks/Appetizer/README.md

 `swift build -c release`

 Then copy the `appetizer` binary from the folder `.build/release` to `/usr/local/bin` so that it can be launched from anywhere in the command line.

-## TODO

-* Make a macOS app, which has the same functions but with a GUI instead of a command line tool.
-Users should then be able to use either the command line or the GUI tool.